patcg-individual-drafts/ipa/details/encryption.md

 3. A single zero-valued byte.

+4. The ASCII serialization of the current site origin.

+5. A single zero-valued byte.

-4. The single-byte key identifier from the key configuration for the helper party.
+6. The single-byte key identifier from the key configuration for the helper party.

-5. The current epoch, encoded as an two-byte integer in network byte order.
+7. The current epoch, encoded as an two-byte integer in network byte order.

 TODO: OHTTP included identifiers for the KEM, KDF, and AEAD in this.
 HPKE already includes these identifiers in its `suite_id` concept, making that